kWAYTV/keydrop-battle-farm/README.md

    - You should see something like `token?t=12345`.
 This is your token.

 5. Replace `"your_token_here"` in the main script with your actual token.
+6. Adjust the ticket cost threshold.
-6. Run the script: `python main.py`
+7. Run the script: `python main.py`

+# To-Do

+- Proxy support

 ## Configuration